Dimensions

 addresses design as the core of the architecture discipline and investigates the creation, constitution, and mediation of architectural knowledge.

-aims to explore processes, procedures and results from practice and research with particular attentiveness to the architectural design and to investigate epistemologies of aesthetic practices and research.
+aims to explore processes, procedures and outcomes from both practice and research, with particular attention to architectural design, and to investigate epistemologies of aesthetic practices and research.

 assembles contributions referring to the constitution and body of knowledge in architecture, aiming to exploit specific architectural knowledge, its mediation, investigation and research.

-as the entiteling terminology, refers to the multidirectional nature of impacts and subject areas of the architectural discipline, including architectural design, construction, and technology, landscape architecture, urban planning and design, history and theory of architecture as well as affinities to other fields in interdisciplinary investigation.
+refers to the multidirectional impacts and subject areas within the architectural discipline, including architectural design, construction, technology, landscape architecture, urban planning and design, as well as the history and theory of architecture.
+It also reflects affinities to other fields through interdisciplinary investigation.

-publishes two Curated Editions a year, assembling contributions explicitly dedicated to an overarching investigation of a superordinate subjects from the field of research and knowledge creation in the discipline of architecture.
+publishes two Curated Editions per year, featuring contributions dedicated to the overarching investigation of broad subjects in architectural research and knowledge creation.

 The thematic framing is given by the respective editors in a Call for Contributions.

-provides an Open Platform to publish all kinds of investigation and research on architectural knowledge, its particularities, the creation, providing and mediation of it as well as its discourse within the principle objective of the journal.
+provides an Open Platform for publishing various investigations and research on architectural knowledge, its particularities, creation, provision, and dissemination, as well as the discourse surrounding it, all within the primary objective of the journal.

 Curated